 If you are a big snacker like I am, you definitely need to give this delicious paleo avocado hummus a try.
-It is the perfect substitute for the traditional hummus especially if you are doing Whole30 this January.
+It is the perfect substitute for traditional hummus especially if you are doing Whole30 this January.

 One of my favorite ways to snack is to prepare lots of vegetables, either roasted, steamed, or raw, and have dips handy to pair with.
 A couple of my other favorites:

 Besides having a creamy and luscious texture, this avocado hummus is totally a Paleo Snacking game changer.

-Loaded with veggie and healthy fats, this dip will quickly become a healthy replacement for your mid-day potato chip craving.
+Loaded with veggies and healthy fats, this dip will quickly become a healthy replacement for your mid-day potato chip craving.

 What makes this recipe a Paleo Avocado Hummus?

 First of all, why is Paleo Diet so popular lately?
 Second, is it good for you?
 And how can you eat like a caveman (Paleo)?

 In a nutshell, Paleo Diet is designed to resemble how human hunter-gatherer ancestors (I think “caveman” sounds cooler) ate thousands of years ago.

 You are allowed to consume meat, seafood, eggs, vegetables, fruits, nuts, seeds, healthy fats, etc. while avoiding processed food such as legumes, dairy, grains, artificial sweeteners (Read more about Paleo Diet Here).

-However, there is no “right” way or one-size-fit-all way when it comes to diet.
+However, there is no “right” way or one-size-fits-all way when it comes to diet.
 That’s why I don’t follow or promote any strict diets.